christiandimitri/MPDA18_MastersThesis/FinalThesisPaper.md

 ![Smoothed vector field using n-polyVector field algorithm](MT_JPG/InterpolateField.png){#fig:npolyvectorfield}

 In [@fig:npolyvectorfield], it is clear that the smoothed vector field and the parallel transport have been well generated.
-In order to find a smooth and aligned vector field $[e_{1},e_{2}]$ on each of the four meshes $\mathbb{R}^{3}$, the algorithm is based on finding the trade-off between neighboring faces $f_{i}$ so that the parallel transport succeeds.
+In order to find a smooth and aligned vector field $[e_{1},e_{2}]$ on each of the four meshes $\mathbb{R}^{3}$, the algorithm is based on finding the trade-off between neighboring faces $f_{i}$ so that the parallel transport succeeds see [@fig:singleCDF] right.
 It uses the novel method proposed by [@diamanti2014designing] called *N-Poly Vector Field*.
 While selecting a subset of points [P], the vector field $[e_{1},e_{2}]$ is able to be generated smoothly and continuously.
 It finds the smoothest field by interpolating the two vectors parallelly.
 This method is different from the one used in [@liu2011general] where a signed permutation method is used in order to find the correct relation between neighboring vectors.

 ##### *Conjugate direction field*